HTTP-RPC/Kilo/README.md

 * `java.util.time.LocalTime`
 * `java.util.time.LocalDateTime`

 If a property returns an instance of `List` or `Map`, the value will be wrapped in an adapter of the same type that automatically adapts its sub-elements.
-Otherwise, the value is considered a nested Bean and will be wrapped in a `BeanAdapter`.
+Otherwise, the value is considered a nested Bean and is wrapped in a `BeanAdapter`.

 For example, the following class might be used to represent a node in a hierarchical object graph: